Share this Post

 What is a good way to put together your season in order to perform well and also recover enough?
 Should every athlete have an offseason?
 What should winter training for trail runners look like?

 The first topic I’ll ask you to weigh in on, Daniel, is choosing goal races and objectives.
-Can you take us through this topic and what you think we should pay attention to when we sit down and start planning our season as a whole?
+Can you take us through this topic and what you think we should pay attention to when we sit down and start planning our trail running season as a whole?

 07:39